New Jersey

 Court documents obtained by NJ Advance Media reveal some detail about the circumstances around the shooting.

-The criminal complaint for a man who was arrested during the same incident made no mention of Dorsey’s shooting, so the exact events surrounding the shooting and Dorsey’s conduct during the incident, remain unclear.
+The criminal complaint for a man arrested during the same incident does not mention the shooting, leaving Dorsey’s actions and the circumstances surrounding the gunfire unclear.

 Witnesses at a vigil and protest for Dorsey said he was not armed when he was shot.